ARKLink Library Card

 Returning Library Material:

+Fees are $.10 per day beginning with the first day after the due date.
 Courtesy notices are sent five days before an item is due via campus email.
 Overdue notices are sent one day after the item is due via campus email.
 Failure to receive the courtesy or overdue notice does not, however, exempt borrowers from fines.

 Items Not Returned